UCL-EO/geog0111/README.md

 [class timetable for 2020/21](notebooks/TIMETABLE.md)

-The course takes place over 10 weeks in term 1 in the UCL teaching cluster room 113 in 1-19 Torrington Place [Northwest wing](http://www.ucl.ac.uk/estates/roombooking/building-location/?id=003), UCL.
+The course takes place over 10 weeks in term 1 in the UCL teaching cluster room 113 in [1-19 Torrington Place](https://www.ucl.ac.uk/maps/1-19-torrington-place), UCL.

 Due to covid restrictions, it is being run online in the 2020-21 session.